HuzaifaAbdulRehman/Gaming-Arena/README.md

 A console-based gaming platform featuring three classic games implemented in C. This project was developed as a Programming Fundamentals lab project.

+## Contributors / Group Members

+- Saad Shakeel — 23k-0614
+- Abdul Moiz Hossain — 23k-0553
+- Huziafa Abdul Rehman — 23k-0782

 ## Description

 Gaming Arena is an interactive command-line application that combines three popular games into one platform.
-Players can choose from Snake Water Gun (similar to Rock-Paper-Scissors), Hand Cricket, or a Number Guessing Game.
-Each game offers both single-player and multiplayer modes where applicable, providing an engaging gaming experience.
+Players can choose from Snake Water Gun (similar to Rock-Paper-Scissors), Hand Cricket, and Guess a Number.

 ## Features